- August 25, 2016

-Anyone who has travelled in France this summer will have found it difficult to ignore the the ongoing state of emergency with which the French state has responded to Daesh’s savage provocations.
+Anyone who has travelled in France this summer will have found it difficult to ignore the state of emergency with which the French state has responded to Daesh’s savage provocations.
 In Banyuls-sur-Mer, we found the main road by the beach guarded by armed soldiers, presumably mindful of a repeat of the attack on Tunisia last year.
 In Chartres, we watched a band whose members were mostly in their 60s or 70s joyously celebrating the city’s summer fete in glorious French style, while a detachment of soldiers, some of whom looked as if they were barely out of school, guarded the entrances to the square where their gig was taking place.

-Age could not wither these minstrels and dancers, because even in the midst of so much gloom and mayhem, the French will not easily surrender their right to celebrate the summer, even if soldiers are now needed to ensure that some ‘radicalized’ murderer will not try to kill them.
+Age could not wither these dancers, because even in the midst of so much gloom and mayhem, the French will not easily surrender their right to celebrate the summer, even if soldiers are now needed to ensure that some ‘radicalized’ murderer will not try to kill them.

-The blundering government of Francois Hollande is clearly desperate to demonstrate to the French public that it can provide security, and the French public is right to demand such reassurances – even if it is difficult to believe that any amount of soldiers can provide full protection against random acts of homicide that can take place anywhere and at any time.
+The blundering government of Francois Hollande is desperate to demonstrate to the French public that it can provide security, and the French public is right to demand such reassurances – even if it is difficult to believe that any amount of soldiers can provide full protection against random acts of homicide that can take place anywhere and at any time.

 All that is very different from what has been taking place on French beaches since Nice, Cannes and some fifteen other towns announced last week that women would not be allowed to wear the full-body swimsuit known as the ‘burkini’ on the beach and that those who did would be fined.

 Why has this happened?
 What makes these women so dangerous?
-The massacres and murders of the last two years are obviously part of the explanation – but only in the sense that they have acted as a catalyst for state-enforced bigotry that is as slippery and dishonest in its justifications, as it is useless and counter-productive from the point of view of security.
+The massacres and murders of the last two years are obviously part of the explanation – but only in the sense that they have acted as a catalyst for state-enforced bigotry that is slippery and dishonest in its justifications, and meaningless from the point of view of security.
 The Cannes ordinance insists that

 “If a woman goes swimming in a burkini, that could draw a crowd and disrupt public order…It is precisely to protect these women that I took this decision.
-The burkini is the uniform of extremist Islamism, not of the Muslim religion.’
+The burkini is the uniform of extremist Islamism, not of the Muslim religion.”

 So Migoule is protecting Muslim women from discrimination by punishing them for wearing clothing that might make them objects of discrimination?
 Not exactly.
-Migoule has also told Agence France-Presse that the burkini is an ‘ostentatious clothing which refers to an allegiance to terrorist movements which are at war with us’.
+Migoule has also told Agence France-Presse that the burkini is an “ostentatious clothing which refers to an allegiance to terrorist movements which are at war with us” .

-Ah ha.
-So women who wear the burkini are declaring their allegiance to Daesh then?
-Let’s just consider for a moment the notion that women in Daesh-controlled areas of Syria and Iraq are flocking to the beaches dressed in their burkini ‘uniforms’.
-While we’re at it, let’s also ponder the suggestion that Muslim women who wear burkinis in France are wearing ‘uniforms’ that declare their allegiance to the Caliphate.
+There is not much evidence, really none at all in fact, to suggest that women in Daesh-controlled areas of Syria and Iraq are flocking to the beaches dressed in their burkini ‘uniforms’.
+So it doesn’t seem very likely that Muslim women who wear burkinis in France are declaring their allegiance to the Caliphate.

 How noble of ‘us’ that we don’t do that.
 So are the cops who humiliate a harmless Muslim woman on a beach defending France from a threat or are they liberating her, or perhaps performing both acts at the same time?

-All this may give some satisfaction to the usual bigots and racists who would always like to lash out at any Muslim within reach.
-In pandering to these unworthy sentiments, France’s politicians have made a major blunder.
-In thoughtlessly conflating very different notions of culture, religion and security, they threaten to institutionalize anti-Muslim bigotry still further, even as they unleash an overbearing and hypocritical authoritarianism that may be useful to the politicians who promote it, but which threatens to make France look simultaneously ridiculous, two-faced,cowardly and stupid.
+By going down this route, France’s politicians have made a major blunder.
+In thoughtlessly conflating very different notions of culture, religion and security, they threaten to institutionalize anti-Muslim bigotry, even as they unleash an overbearing authoritarianism which threatens to make France look ridiculous, two-faced,cowardly and stupid.

-We can only wait now for politicians like Valls and Sarkozy to order that all Muslim women should be forced to go topless and wear thongs to prove that they aren’t ‘imprisoned’ and demonstrate their commitment to laïcité.
+We can only wait now for politicians like Valls and Sarkozy to order that all Muslim women should be forced to go topless and wear thongs to prove that they aren’t ‘imprisoned’ and demonstrate their commitment to laicité.

 So come on France, give yourself a shake now and pull yourself together, and please try to remember that you have more important things to worry about these days than what Muslim women are wearing on the beach.